cabforum/smime/SBR.md

    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field MUST contain a natural person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).

 f. __Certificate Field:__ `subject:pseudonym` (2.5.4.65)
    __Contents:__ The pseudonym attribute MUST NOT be present if the givenName and/or surname attribute are present.
-If present, the `subject:pseudonym` field field MUST be verified according to [Section 3.2.4](#324-authentication-of-individual-identity).
+If present, the `subject:pseudonym` field MUST be verified according to [Section 3.2.4](#324-authentication-of-individual-identity).

 g. __Certificate Field:__ `subject:serialNumber` (2.5.4.5)
    __Contents:__ If present, the `subject:serialNumber` MAY be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.